Category Two Budgets

 C2 Budget Multipliers and the Funding Floor

 The C2 budget multipliers and the funding floor for each five-year funding cycle are set once at the beginning of the cycle and apply to the entire cycle.
-The first five-year C2 budget funding cycle begins in FY2021 and runs through FY2025.
-Any unused C2 budget funding from the six-year test period (FY2015 through FY2020) will not carry forward into the C2 funding cycle beginning in FY2021.
+The first five-year C2 budget funding cycle began in FY 2021 and runs through FY 2025.

 For the FY2021-FY2025 cycle: